masbagal/musings/src/posts/20250403-constellation.md

 I never dismissed the truth or existence of constellations, but as I grew older, I became increasingly skeptical.
 As an adult, my mind was occupied solely with life's responsibilities.
 "Unimportant" things like this had no place in my head.

-Last Monday, my day was filled with unclear emotions and dissatisfaction with the life I was living.
+Last Monday, my day was filled with unclear emotions.
 I felt utterly stifled.
-That evening, I carried baby daughter outside to get some fresh air.
+That evening, I carried my baby daughter outside to get some fresh air.
 While gazing at the sky, I looked up at the stars and suddenly saw a clear, familiar shape: **four nearby stars that, when connected, formed a cross or kite.**

 From my buried memories, I recognized this pattern as the ["Southern Cross"](https://en.wikipedia.org/wiki/Crux), a cross often used to indicate south.